 2. Provide the following essential items for the application:

-3 sets of architectural and structural drawings
+Architectural and structural drawings

-3 copies of each of the following:
+1 copy of each of the following:

-For detailed information about each of these items see our architectural drawing guidelines.
+For detailed information about each of these items, see our architectural drawing guidelines.

 Copy of the Land Title and (where applicable) an approved plan of the Subdivision